Hepatitis B Screening

 Hepatitis means "inflammation of the liver."
 It is a disorder in which viruses or other factors produce inflammation in liver cells, resulting in their injury or destruction.

 The liver is the largest internal organ in the body, occupying the upper right area of the abdomen.
-It performs over 500 vital functions.
-Some of its key roles are:
+It performs hundreds of vital functions in digestion and metabolism.
+Some of the liver's key roles are:

-- The liver processes all of the nutrients the body requires, including proteins, glucose, vitamins, and fats.
+- Process and store all of the nutrients the body requires, including sugars, fats, minerals, and vitamins.

-- The liver manufactures bile, the greenish fluid stored in the gallbladder that helps digest fats.
+- Produce bile, the greenish fluid stored in the gallbladder that helps digest fats.

-- One of the liver's major contributions is to render harmless potentially toxic substances, including alcohol, ammonia, nicotine, drugs, and harmful by-products of digestion.
+- Neutralize and eliminate potentially toxic substances, including alcohol, drugs, ammonia, and harmful by-products of digestion.

-The esophagus, stomach, large and small intestine -- aided by the liver, gallbladder, and pancreas -- convert the nutritive components of food into energy and break down the non-nutritive components into waste to be excreted.
+The esophagus, stomach, large and small intestine, which is aided by the liver, gallbladder, and pancreas, convert the nutritive components of food into energy and break down the non-nutritive components into waste to be excreted.

 Hepatitis can occur from many different causes:

 - Viral hepatitis is the most common kind of hepatitis.
 Many types of viruses can damage the liver.
-Hepatitis caused by the viruses A, B, and C are the focus of this report.
+Hepatitis caused by the viruses A, B, and C is the focus of this report.

 - Hepatitis can also result from an autoimmune condition, in which abnormally targeted immune factors attack the body's own liver cells.